 William M. Windsor

 Bill Windsor set out to film a movie exposing government, judicial, and law enforcement corruption.
 He traveled to every state (except Alaska), and he filmed over 750 stories of corruption and has thousands more who wanted to be filmed.
 Evil people, some working for various government entities and committing crimes, set out to destroy Bill Windsor and the movie, Lawless America.
 Bill Windsor has been defamed online in the largest case of defamation in U.S. history.
 His life has been threatened many times.
-UNIVERSITY OF MONTANA EMPLOYEE, Sean Boushie, attempted to murder Bill Windsor.
+A UNIVERSITY OF MONTANA EMPLOYEE, Sean Boushie, attempted to murder Bill Windsor.
 Sean Boushie then falsely claimed that Bill stalked him, threatened him with a gun, and a host of other lies.
 Corrupt courts gave Sean Boushie a Temporary Order of Protection.
 It expired on September 16, 2013, but corrupt Montana and Texas folks pretended it still existed, and a bench warrant was issued for unsuspecting Bill.

 Bill Windsor was put into the Ellis County Texas Jail illegally for 53 days as a political prisoner — held for extradition.
 William M. Windsor was then unlawfully held in the Ada County Idaho Jail for 35 days and then illegally handed over to two Missoula County Montana Sheriff’s Deputies on March 25, 2015.
 He was held there for 46 days (a grand total of 134 days behind bars).
 He escaped (on bond) at 11:30 am on May 9, 2015.